What is the Walk Your Way Project?

 How To Apply?

-Grants have already been awarded to Northwood High School, Richard Montgomery High School, Wheaton High School, and the Leaders Institute.
-Your group can still apply!
+Your group can apply for grant funds to be used during the 2014-2015 school year!
 To be eligible for this project grant, students must work in groups of two or more, and have the support of at least one teacher or staff supervisor.
 Interested students should fill out and submit the application.
-Submissions can be emailed to firstname.lastname@example.org or delivered to 101 Monroe Street, 10th Floor, Rockville, MD 20850.
-If you have any questions regarding the application or the Pedestrian Safety Initiative please contact Nadji Kirby or Alex Cohen at email@example.com.
+Submissions can be emailed to email@example.com or delivered to 101 Monroe Street, 10th Floor, Rockville, MD 20850.
+If you have any questions regarding the application or the Pedestrian Safety Initiative please contact Nadji Kirby at firstname.lastname@example.org.

 Why is this important?